Cordyceps (mace): properties, contraindications, how to take

 From this article you will learn:

-• What properties cordyceps has.
+• What cordyceps is and what properties it has.

 • How to take cordyceps.